 Willy-Brandt-Platz Christmas Market

 Right in front of the train station lies Willy Brandt Square.
 This means that already upon your arrival you will feel super festive.
-I mean, there is a huge Christmas tree in the entrance hall of the train station but a welcoming Christmas market on top of it all is pretty sweet.

 Anger Christmas Market